amidaware/trmm-docs/docs/tuning_for_scale.md

 You should also load test endpoints that hit the database like `/agents/` or `clients/` to see how well your DB performs under load and try to get the most RPS.

-Please share your results with the developers on our discord server so we can help make better default configs.
-Include your total number of agents and clients and the hardware specs of your instance.
+Please share your results with the developers in this [ticket](https://github.com/amidaware/tacticalrmm/issues/1158) so we can help generate better default configs.
+Include your total number of agents and clients and the hardware specs of your instance (cpu make/model and speed and number of cores, RAM and HDD type/speed)